gdef/gdef.github.io/pages/press-release.md

 external pressures.
 I intend to promote alternative and realistic options for the future of the Island's economy based more closely on its natural resources.

-I intend to pursue my straight talking approach.
+I will continue my straight talking approach - in contrast with the more widely used technique of "telling voters what they want to hear".

 I sense voters are becoming weary of “stealth taxes” being variously described as charges, fees, licenses and levies.
 I consider that increasing tax should be